My THREE Favorite Classroom Management Tips

 July 3, 2017

-You can grab a FREE student survey to try in your classroom by clicking the image above or clicking here.
+You can grab a FREE student survey to try in your classroom by entering your email below:

 Writer’s workshop is one of my favorite times of the day.
 A large majority of that is the peacefulness it brings because of the atmosphere in the classroom.
 After I have taught my guided lesson and students begin their independent writing, I immediately turn off our overhead lights and play some classical music.
 It takes my students a few weeks to get used to, but as soon as the music begins there is an immediate calm throughout the classroom.
 It puts them in the “zone” and they produce some of the best writing.
 Honestly, it helps me get in the zone as well!

 You can read more of my starting Writer’s Workshop tips by clicking below:

 My favorite CD to use during my writing block is the Music for the Mind Kagan CD.
 I love the one specifically for reading & writing.
 I have a few other CDs from this series as well, but this one happens to be my favorite: